 Brew Dr. Kombucha recently began using Midland Radio's BizTalk BR200 Business Radios.

-The company's Environmental, Health, and Safety Manager shared how the radios are making the brewing process more efficient.
+The Kombucha Brewing Company's Environmental, Health, and Safety Manager shared how the radios are making the brewing process more efficient.

-Kombucha team is a fermented drink made with tea, sugar, bacteria, and yeast.
+Kombucha Brewing Company team is a fermented drink made with tea, sugar, bacteria, and yeast.

 "It has natural probiotics.
 The probiotics eat the sugar from the tea and that causes the fermentation.
 Depending on what tea base you use, you can have different flavors and varieties," Brew Dr. Environmental, Health, and Safety Manager, Michael Lloyd said.